idan1281/pet2/readme.md

 If all you want is to automatically deploy the app and using the previous build and release you can do it in 2 ways:

 1.	from the Jenkins console run the project "petclinic-build"
-2. cd into the repo/ansible folder, e.g pet2/ansible4.	execute:
+2. cd into the repo/ansible folder, e.g pet2/ansible
+4.	execute:

 		./run_container.sh

-	 5. Enter the full path for the SSH key you saved in the first clause6.
-Enter the password for the Ansible vault
+5. Enter the full path for the SSH key you saved in the first clause
+6. Enter the password for the Ansible vault

+		If you encounter the error:
+		ERROR!
+Attempted to execute "/etc/ansible/ec2.py" as inventory script: Inventory script (/etc/ansible/ec2.py) had an execution error: Traceback (most recent call last):
+		File "/etc/ansible/ec2.py", line 128, in <module>
+		import boto
-		If you encounter the error: 		ERROR!
-Attempted to execute "/etc/ansible/ec2.py" as inventory script: Inventory script (/etc/ansible/ec2.py) had an execution error: Traceback (most recent call last):		File "/etc/ansible/ec2.py", line 128, in <module>		import boto		ImportError: No module named boto		It means that your Ansible can’t find your boto installation.
-It can usually resolved by setting an env variable named PYTHONPATH for the “site-packages” location on which python is installed in. for example: 		export PYTHONPATH=/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages 7.	run the script again
+		ImportError: No module named boto
+		It means that your Ansible can’t find your boto installation.
+It can usually resolved by setting an env variable named PYTHONPATH for the “site-packages” location on which python is installed in. for example: export PYTHONPATH=/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages
+7.	run the script again

 ### Test the app
 * open a web browser, put in the IP address you saved from the "create a doker host" section, add :8888/petclinic to it ( e.g 10.0.0.10:8888/petclinic ) and you should see the petcilic wellcome page

 ## License and Authors
-Authors: Chen Cohen (idan.mishor@sap.com)
+Authors: Idan Mishor (idan.mishor@sap.com)